 The common culprit behind these pesky symptoms are pet food allergies.
 Most often, pets are allergic or have sensitivity to chicken, beef, or dairy- found in pet foods.
 Inexpensive kibbles may also contain grains, which are also common allergens among dogs and cats.
 Some of the ingredients that pets are most sensitive to include barley, corn, oats, wheat, and rice.

 Got questions or concerns about your pet and allergies?
-Talk to the veterinary professionals at CVETS in Columbia, South Carolina; this is a brand new, state of the art Emergency Vet and Surgery center serving you- and your pets’- veterinary needs.
+Be sure to speak with a trusted veterinary professional near you.
+And for emergency or specialty care, talk to the veterinary professionals at CVETS in Columbia, South Carolina; this is a brand new, state of the art Emergency Vet and Surgery center serving your pets’ specialty veterinary needs.
 Call for an appointment today!